-Generally you will have four (4) years after an automobile accident to file a lawsuit.
+Generally you will have two (2) years after an automobile accident to file a lawsuit.
 If you fail to file that legal action before the statute of limitations expires then you will be forever barred from bringing a claim for your injuries.
 This is just one more reason that it is important to hire a local West Palm Beach car accident law firm to best protect your financial interests.

 8. How many car accident cases has the attorney’s office handled?